 Anna trained at the Northern School of Contemporary Dance before working with the Education Team at The Place, London, Magpie Dance Company, Anjali Dance Company and teaching for many different schools and organisations across the UK as a choreographer, teacher and facilitator.
 In 2002 Anna joined Ludus Dance Company where she worked as both a dancer and teacher.
 She performed in UK and international tours of ‘Perfecting Eugene‘, ‘Trapped‘ and ‘Zygote,‘ working with choreographers Rosie Kay, Filip Van Huffel and Hanna Gillgren.
 She joined YDance in 2007 as Project Director for the Free to Dance project as well as a choreographer for a number of projects including Project Y where she has choregraphed 10 new works to date touring across the country.

-In 2011 Anna was appointed as Artistic Director of YDance and has gone on to create and choreograph new works for the National Youth Dance Company of Scotland – ‘A Million Eyes on You‘ (2012), ‘If I Told You‘ (2014), ‘Stuck in My Throat‘ (2015), ‘Maelstrom‘ (2016) ‘Di-ver-gent‘ (2018) and ‘For Those Who Wait‘ (2019).
+In 2011 Anna was appointed as Artistic Director of YDance and has gone on to create and choreograph new works for the National Youth Dance Company of Scotland – ‘A Million Eyes on You‘ (2012), ‘If I Told You‘ (2014), ‘Stuck in My Throat‘ (2015), ‘Maelstrom‘ (2016) ‘Di-ver-gent‘ (2018), ‘For Those Who Wait‘ (2019) and 'Beneath Words' (2020).
 All these pieces have toured nationally across the UK and internationally to Australia, Belgium, India, Ireland and France.
 She has co-choregraphed pieces across the world in Australia, Belgium and France with Filip Van Huffel, Josette Baiz, Jayden Hicks and Ruth Osbourne for international exchange projects.

 Anna is a coach and mentor for the Federation of Scottish Theatre and works as a visiting assessor and sits on the qualifications design team for dance for the Scottish Qualifications Authority.